crazy2be/buildblast/README.md

 	},
 	color: {	//Colors of position (so parallel to position).
 The vertex
 				//shader interpolates these points to color the faces.
-				//Each color is composed of 3 numbers, r, g, b.
+				//Each color is composed of 3 numbers, r, g, b, each between 0 and 1.
 		itemSize: 3,
 		array: colora, //Float32Array
 		numItems: colora.length / 3